 If you are hurt in a car accident caused by bad weather conditions, you may be entitled to up to $10,000 in medical benefits.
-Get the treatment you need for your injuries by contacting an experienced chiropractor at ChiroCare.
+Get the treatment you need for your injuries by contacting an experienced chiropractor at ChiroCare of Florida.

-With eight locations throughout South Florida, you can find a convenient location to get the medical attention you need after a car accident.
+With eleven locations throughout South Florida, you can find a convenient location to get the medical attention you need after a car accident.

 Read more about the correlation between bad weather and increased car accidents.